What it is:

 Circles.
 The circle tools measures round holes.
 It includes routines to measure knob cutouts.

-- Arcs.
-The measure arc tool measures inside arcs.
+Arcs.
+The measure arc tool measures inside arcs and outside corners.

 Curves.
 Used to measure primarily the curved portion of a panel.